 By this point, you understand that not every backlink is created equal.
 Additionally, even backlinks on high-authority websites can vary in quality.
 Backlinks within the body of the text are considered better than those that appear in footers like author bios or even sidebars.
 If you have the capability to control where your backlinks land within editorial content, aim for the body of the text if at all possible.

 Understanding how to create backlinks is key to enhancing SEO for your brand.
-Backlinks drive organic traffic back to your website, enabling new people to discover your organization.
+Backlinks drive organic traffic back to your website, enabling new people to discover your organisation.
 Meanwhile, a great SEO strategy also considers keywords and high-quality content that will keep these visitors on your pages for longer periods of time and ensure they get the information they need to drive purchasing decisions.

 Jess Messenger is an Account Director at Mulberry Marketing Communications, an award-winning full-service B2B communications agency based in Chicago, London and Australia.
 She enjoys developing PR campaign strategies and writing for B2B audiences across numerous verticals such as retail, foodservice and healthcare.